Luzena Wilson

 Luzena Stanley Wilson, née Hunt (c.
 1820–1902) was a California Gold Rush entrepreneur.
 Wilson came overland to California from Missouri with her husband and two small children in 1849.
 Luzena recounted her memoirs to her daughter Correnah, in which she describes her journey from the early days in Sacramento, her founding of the “El Dorado” hotel in Nevada City, and her purchase of land in Vaca.

 Early life

-Luzena Stanley Hunt was the third of nine children born to a Quaker family living in North Carolina.
 The family had moved to Andrew County, Missouri, by 1843, and in 1844 Luzena married Mason Wilson there.

 Overland journey

 Gold fever spread in the American West during 1849.
 When Luzena's husband made up his mind to go west, she stated that where he went, so too could she and her two small children.
 At the time of the California Gold Rush, the West was unsettled territory that seemed unsafe for women.
 A wife usually stayed behind and managed the home while the man tried his luck at striking gold.
 Before beginning her journey, Luzena thought it would be a small task.
 However, as they began their travels into the West and encountered the vast deserts reality set in.
 Luzena wrote: “The road was lined with the skeletons of the poor beasts who had died in the struggle ...
 Sometimes we found the bones of men bleaching beside their broken-down and abandoned wagons.
 The buzzards and coyotes, driven away by our presence from the horrible feasting, hovered just out of reach.”
 The enormous lure of gold led to many people embarking on the same westward trails.
 Guidebooks purchased by miners (49ers) spoke of how the crucial timing was to a successful journey; therefore, it was not uncommon to have multiple groups of men traveling together.
 Abandonment of possessions by caravans traveling the perilous overland trek was common to lighten loads of the wagons through dangerous or muddied roads.
 Mason Wilson, Luzena's husband, told her it would be necessary to abandon her dirty, but prized calico apron, and three sides of bacon to spare the oxen on the ever-worsening roads.
 The apron would not have made a significant difference in the weight of the wagon but it symbolized the need to prioritize in order to survive the passage over the vast terrains.
 The Wilsons thought that unless they were able to rid some weight they would be dropped behind the others in the caravan and traveling alone could be dangerous.
 Luzena, while her husband was busy fixing the wagon, decided to clean the apron and render the fat out of the bacon to refill her lard can and leave the rest as he requested.
 In her memoirs, she remarks how they later laughed at the idea that those few items would have really made a big difference.